NCAS-CMS/cfdm/docs/source/tutorial.rst

-automatically included in output files as a netCDF global "Conventions" attribute, either as the CF version of the cfdm package (as returned by the `cfdm.CF` function), or else specified via the *Conventions* keyword the `cfdm.write` function (when additional conventions can be also added, see the :ref:`Writing-to-disk` section for details).
-If the "Conventions" property were to be set on a field construct, then it is ignored during the write process.
+automatically included in output files as a netCDF global "Conventions" attribute, either as the CF version of the cfdm package (as returned by the `cfdm.CF` function), or else specified via the *Conventions* keyword of the `cfdm.write` function.
+See the section on :ref:`Writing-to-disk` for details on how to specify additional conventions.

 If this field were to be written to a netCDF dataset then, in the absence of predefined names, default netCDF variable and dimension